isomerpages/mlaw-corp/news/speeches/_posts/2016-05-27-Opening-Address-by-Minister-for-Law-K-Shanmugam-at-SIAC-Congress-2016.md

 ---
-layout: post
-title: Opening Address by Minister for Law, K Shanmugam, at SIAC Congress 2016
+title: 'Opening Address by Minister for Law, K Shanmugam, at SIAC Congress 2016'
 permalink: /news/speeches/opening-address-by-minister-for-law--k-shanmugam--at-siac-congre
 breadcrumb: Speeches
-collection_name: news

 ---

 27 May 2016 Posted in [Speeches](/news/speeches)